 As a college student, you know how hard it can be to get a decent internship.

 At the same time, you may wonder why anyone wastes their time writing an internship resume and competing for work that doesn’t pay.

-Why not study, graduate, and write a nice student resume?
+Why not study, graduate, and get your first entry-level job?